Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Introduction

 In this paper, we are interested in the following Vlasov-Navier-Stokes system set in $\R^3_+\times \R^3$:

-Here $\R^3_+ := \R^2 \times (0,+\infty)$ is the tridimensional half-space while $G:=(0,0,-g) \in \R^3 $ is a given vector, with $g>0$ the gravitational acceleration.
+Here $\R^3_+ := \R^2 \times (0,+\infty)$ is the tridimensional half-space while $G:=(0,0,-g) \in \R^3 $ is a given vector, with $g>0$ the constant gravitational acceleration.
 In these equations, $u=u(t,x) \in \R^3$ and $p=p(t,x) \in \R$ stand for the velocity field and pressure of the fluid, while $f=f(t,x,v)\in \R^+$ is the distribution function of the particles in the phase space $\R^3_+ \times \R^3$.
 Here, the particles undergo the friction force produced by the surrounding fluid, as well as the effect of gravity.
 Thus, using the Stokes law, the resultant force exerted on the particles is the sum of the drag and weight/buoyancy, that is

 and the Vlasov equation \eqref{eq:Vlasov} is thus coupled to the Navier-Stokes equations \eqref{eq:NS}-\eqref{eq:NS2}.
 Note that we have implicitely considered spherical particles of same radius and that the mass density of the particles is greater than that of the fluid (because of the positive coefficient before the vector $G$ - see e.g. \cite{CB}).
-Unlike the \textit{thick spray} case (see e.g. \cite{mathiaud2006etude,D}), collisions between particles are neglected here, as well as the equation on their volume fraction.

-A coupling term is also added in the Navier-Stokes equations \eqref{eq:NS}-\eqref{eq:NS2}, where a forcing term appears in the r.h.s and stems from the retroaction of the particles on the fluid.
+A coupling term is also added in the Navier-Stokes equations \eqref{eq:NS}-\eqref{eq:NS2}, where a forcing term appears in the right-hand side and stems from the retroaction of the particles on the fluid.
 This source term is usually called the \textit{Brinkman force} and can be rewritten as

 where